 To assess the readability of the privacy policies (C1), we used the Flesch-Kincaid Grade Level (FKG).
 This grading assesses how many years of school education one needs to understand a text (e. g., FKG = 12 means 12 years of education-senior-level high school student in the US).
-There is no consistent usage of readability scores in the literature, but Fabian et al. [23] found that the FKG, among other scores such as SMOG, RIX, or LIX, produces comparable results between each other (i. e., the correlation coefficients are almost 1).
-Previous work often does not report how they actually calculate the score (e. g., [23, 30, 31]) and we found that different available tools compute different FKG scores for the same text because they compute sentence endings or syllables differently.
-We computed the FKG score using the koRpus R package [39].
+There is no consistent usage of readability scores in the literature, but Fabian et al. [20] found that the FKG, among other scores such as SMOG, RIX, or LIX, produces comparable results between each other (i. e., the correlation coefficients are almost 1).
+Previous work often does not report how they actually calculate the score (e. g., [20, 25, 26]) and we found that different available tools compute different FKG scores for the same text.
+We computed the FKG score using the koRpus R package [31].